vespertilian/apex-typescript-binary-deps/readme.md

 ../../node_modules/typescript/bin/tsc -p tsconfig.json && cd lib && npm init -y && npm install bcrypt --save --target=6.1.0 --target_arch=x64 --target_platform=linux --target_libc=glibc
 ```

-This functions calls tsc and then npm installs into the lib folder (you need to npm init first).
-Then we install bcrypt with the flag that will download a binary which is compatible with the AWS linux runtime.
-Without these flags the binary compatible with your personal computer would be installed.
+This functions calls tsc (the typescript compiler), then npm init.
+Then it npm installs bcrypt with flags that will download a binary which is compatible with the AWS linux runtime.
+Without these flags the binary will be compatible with your personal computer not lambda.

 ### Get setup